scalameta/metals-sublime/README.md

 ### Requirements

-- Sublime text 3 or above
+- Sublime Text (build 4000 or later)
 - [LSP](https://github.com/tomv564/LSP) package: `Command Palette (Cmd + Shift + P) > Install package > LSP`
 - Java 8 or 11 provided by OpenJDK or Oracle.
 Eclipse OpenJ9 is not supported, please make sure the JAVA_HOME environment variable points to a valid Java 8 or